What are confirmation emails and how to use them?

 Whether you’re using an email integration or other means, confirmation emails follow a simple structure.
 Here are some basic guidelines on how to create confirmation emails:

 1. Subject header: Add a relevant subject header to your confirmation email.
 Follow the mullet rule – business in front and then party in the back.
 For email subject headers, this means that if you’re confirming a payment, your best bet for a header would be “Payment confirmation”.
 After that, you can get creative with order numbers and so on.
 For example “Payment confirmation – thank you for payment #12345”.
-This makes for easy browsing later on – if your customer has any issues, they can reference their payment from the subject line.
+This makes for easy browsing later on – if your customer has any issues, they can reference their payment from the email subject line.

 2. Message body: Use customer data whenever possible to add a personal touch.
 Start with a personal greeting using the customer’s name.
 Next, specify what action you are confirming using clear language.
 Add any customer actions using descriptive links, if necessary.
 For example, you can add a link for customers to track shipping of their order.

 3. Email footer: Add any useful contact information relevant to your customers’ interaction.
-For example, add sales support contact information for any sales.
+For example, add sales support contact details for any sales.
 Don’t forget to add your company’s logo.
 This makes your message more reassuring – which is what confirmation emails are all about.

 4. Attachments: Don’t forget to add any attachments, such as order confirmations, invoices for payment confirmations, shipping receipt confirmations, etc. Additionally, add a link to your customer’s profile on your site where they can access these documents as needed.